MAnalytics/mywebTemplate/content/home/posts.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Most recent BDC Seminar Series 2018-2019" subtitle = "Addressing substantive theoretical, empirical and methodological developments in the study of crime and well-being."
+title = "Two most recent talks" subtitle = ""

 # Order that this section will appear in.
 weight = 40